 What Do High HCG Levels Indicate?

 higher hCG levels during pregnancy may indicate that you are carrying multiples (more than one).
 In rare cases, it may also indicate:

 If you are worried about high hCG levels during pregnancy, you must consult your doctor.

 Connection Between HCG and Twins

 HCG or Human Chorionic Gonadotropin is a hormone that helps in detecting pregnancy.
-For a single baby, the hCG level varies from 70 to 750 mIU/ml (i.e., milli international units per milliliter, which is a unit to measure hormones).
+For a single baby, the hCG level varies from 70 to 750 mIU/ml (i.e., milli international units per millilitre, which is a unit to measure hormones).
 High hCG levels can be found for twins during the early stages for pregnancy.
 The normal hCG levels for twins is 30% to 50% higher than in single pregnancy- somewhere around 200 to 1750 mIU/ml.

 The level of hCG may double every 2-3 days in early pregnancy.
-Blood tests give best results when taken 7-8 days after ovulation.
+Blood tests give the best results when taken 7-8 days after ovulation.
 Most home tests can detect pregnancy 4 to 5 days before the next expected period.

 Role of HCG Level in Twin Pregnancy

 The body does not produce hCG; rather, it comes purely from the developing baby.
-Each developing baby secretes some amount of hCG, which doubles in the case of twins..
+Each developing baby secretes some amount of hCG, which doubles in the case of twins.
 These hormones work collectively to thicken the lining of the uterus, which supports the baby during pregnancy.